Flashback Review: Mighty Morphin Power Rangers: The Movie

 Adam at first, feels disappointed that his spirit animal is a frog.
 Dulcea makes him feel better that a frog can kiss.
 I find the power of kissing is stupid.
 Why didn’t she say some frogs can be poisonous to foes?
 That would’ve been ok for me.

 I swear to god I’m totally not making this up.
-The location where The Monolith stores power, resembles “morning wood.”
+The location where the Monolith stores power resembles “morning wood.”
 Is this supposed to be a franchise for kids or for men to boost their stamina?!

 Cartoon Sound Effects are used when The Rangers fight Ivan’s minions.